 DOMESTIC VIOLENCE/HARASSMENT/STALKING/SEXUAL ASSAULT/CIVIL PROTECTION HEARINGS

-i) Parties should appear by Court Call or request a continuance from the clerk’s office.
-If a continuance is requested and the other party does not object, the assigned judicial officer will reissue the temporary order setting a new date after 5/18/2020.
+- Parties shall appear by Zoom.
+If a continuance is requested and the other party does not object, the assigned judicial officer will reissue the temporary order setting a new date for the hearing.
 The parties are NOT TO APPEAR until the new date for the PO hearing.

-ii) For Pending Compliance Hearings: If a Respondent is served with an Order to Surrender Weapons and there is proof of service then the hearing will proceed as scheduled but the Respondent shall appear by Court Call ONLY IF Respondent has not already filed a “Declaration of Non-Surrender” or a “Receipt for Surrender.”
+- For Pending Compliance Hearings: If a Respondent is served with an Order to Surrender Weapons and there is proof of service then the hearing will proceed as scheduled but the Respondent shall appear by Zoom ONLY IF Respondent has not already filed a “Declaration of Non-Surrender” or a “Receipt for Surrender.”

 FAMILY LAW CASES

-Starting May 18, 2020, all family law dockets will proceed as scheduled.
+- Family Law Dockets will proceed as scheduled.
 However, the default rule moving forward will be to have all family law motions decided solely on the pleadings (no oral argument).
 Additionally, proposed orders must be delivered as bench copies and emailed to the appropriate docket judge and judicial assistant, so written decisions and orders can be made and entered as quickly as possible.
-This will eliminate the need for any presentation dockets or additional hearings.
-While this decision was instigated by the current circumstances we are under, the intention is for this to be the new normal and continue forward, with potential for modification.
+If the assigned judge determines that he/she wants to hear oral argument, that will be heard via Zoom.
+Court Administration will notify the parties as soon as possible of their need to appear.
 To view Timelines and Details for this revised process click here.

--AUTOMATIC ORDERS: The judge will sign in all case filed since March 1, a temporary order.
+- Automatic Orders: The judge will sign in all cases filed since March 1, a temporary order.
 You can see what the temporary order looks like by clicking here.

 CIVIL LAW CASES

-All other civil motions not addressed above, including, but not limited to Receivership and Minor Settlements, but not Unlawful Detainers, shall be noted and presented on the pleadings only for consideration by the Court.
-All in-person hearings on these calendars are suspended.
-Unlawful Detainers shall be suspended until further order of this Court.
+- All other Civil Hearings: All other civil motions not addressed above shall be noted and heard via Zoom by the Court, excluding Unlawful Detainers based on non-payment of rent shall be suspended until further order of this Court.

--TRIALS: All civil jury trials are stricken through July 10, 2020.
-You will need to request a new date and time on a Trial Assignment docket on or after May 20, 2020.
-All civil bench trials are stricken until June 1, 2020.
-The party shall renote the matter for a new date on the Trial Scheduling docket on or after May 20, 2020.
+- TRIALS: All civil jury trials are stricken through October 2, 2020.
+You will need to request a new date and time on a Trial Assignment docket.
+All civil bench trials are to be heard via Zoom.

 CRIMINAL LAW CASES